 It’s affecting my confidence

 This really does have a massive impact on my driving – why wouldn’t it!
-During my private practice with Learner Driver Insurance, we make sure the L plates are completely visible from all angles as you have to, so it’s completely frustrating when people don’t give me a bit of breathing space.
+During my private practice with Provisional Driver Insurance, we make sure the L plates are completely visible from all angles as you have to, so it’s completely frustrating when people don’t give me a bit of breathing space.
 I have had many occasions where I’ve had to ask my mum to drive home as I didn’t feel comfortable driving anymore further on that journey.
 The extra pressure can sometimes make me really on edge and anxious about just the thought of getting in the car, let alone when I’m practising.

 Onwards and upwards